Families of self-inverse functions and dilogarithm identities: Generalized gemini functions

-In a similar manner we can derive another three-term identity using this cancellation method.
-Let the shape factor be $+a$ for $a>0$.
-Hence, the integration limits are such that $x_{1}=\ln\left(\frac{a+1}{a}\right)$ and $x_{2}=\ln\left(a^{2}+a+1\right)$.
+\textit{Proof.} Letting the shape factor be such that $a>0$, we proceed to let the integration limits be such that $x_{1}=\ln\left(\frac{a+1}{a}\right)$ and $x_{2}=\ln\left(a^{2}+a+1\right)$.
 Now, the integration limits are also expressed as functions of the scale factor $a$ like earlier.
-By substituting these initial values in \eqref{finalfivegemini}, we obtain
+By substituting these initial values in Theorem \ref{finalfivegemini}, we obtain